Storyflow

 You need three things before you open any tool.

 Start with the decision the board has to serve.
 "A calm, warm, mid-century living room for a young family who hosts often."
-Pin that sentence to the top of the board.
+Pin that sentence to the top of the board where it is read first.
 Every reference you add either serves it or comes off.

 Choose 4 to 6 core colors and one accent, pulled from your strongest references.
 A defined palette is what makes a board feel intentional.
-Place swatches together so the relationship between the colors is visible, not scattered across the board.
+Place the swatches together in one block so the relationship between the colors is visible, not scattered across the board where the client has to assemble them mentally.

 Interiors are felt, not just seen.
 Add real material references: the wood tone, the stone, the metal finish, the key fabrics.
 This is where flat-image tools fall short and material-aware boards (or real samples) win, because the client needs to sense the texture, not just the color.

 Add the two or three hero pieces that define the room: the sofa, the table, the light fixture.
 Use real, sourceable products where you can, so the board connects to what you will actually specify.
-This is the bridge from mood to plan.
+This is the bridge from mood to plan, and it is where a mood board earns the right to become a sourcing list.

 Here is where most boards go wrong.
-Do not arrange for visual balance; arrange by decision.
+Do not arrange for visual balance.
+Arrange by decision.
 Group the palette together, the materials together, the furniture together, and put the brief and the rationale where they are read first.
-A mood board is a decision, not a collage, and the layout should make the decision legible.
+A mood board is a decision, not a collage, and the layout should make the decision legible in the order a client reads it: brief, then feeling, then specifics.

 Read the board as the client will.
 Does it commit to one direction?
 Could you source from it tomorrow?
 Cut anything that is there because it is pretty rather than because it serves the brief.
 A tighter board is a more persuasive board.

 The slowest part of the process is Step 7: turning a wall of references into a written direction.
-This is exactly where AI helps.
+This is exactly where AI helps, and exactly where a lot of designers stall.

-The familiar approach is to arrange the references and then write the concept from scratch in a separate document.
+The familiar approach is to arrange the references and then write the concept from scratch in a separate document, switching between the board and a blank page, losing the thread each time you tab away.
 With an AI canvas like Storyflow, you drop the references on the board, ask the AI to read the whole canvas, and it drafts the direction: the palette logic, the material story, and the rationale tied to the brief.
-Storyflow's AI reads your full active canvas board by default, plus up to 1 Tactic and up to 3 Documents you @-mention in the chat, so the brief and the references inform the draft.
+Storyflow's AI reads your full active canvas board by default, plus up to 1 Tactic (Story Blueprint) and up to 3 Documents you @-mention in the chat, so the brief and the references inform the draft instead of a generic prompt.
+Start from the Interior Design Moodboard template so the AI has structure to read from the first prompt.

 A board wins or loses in how you present it, not just how it looks.

 A mood board is a decision, not a collage.
 The board is finished when it can both win the client and guide the sourcing.
 If the slow part for you is turning references into a written direction, that is the step to hand to AI.
-Start a free Storyflow workspace, drop your references on the canvas, and ask the AI to draft the direction tied to your brief.
+Start a free Storyflow workspace, open the Interior Design Moodboard template, drop your references on the canvas, and ask the AI to draft the direction tied to your brief.
+The free plan gives you enough AI to test the rationale step on a real room before you decide whether it is worth paying for.

 Write the brief in one line, gather references for color, material, furniture, and atmosphere, build a 4 to 6 color palette, add real materials and textures, place the hero furniture, arrange by decision rather than prettiness, and write a short rationale tying every choice to the brief.
 Finish by tightening: cut anything that is pretty but does not serve the brief.
-The board is done when it can win the client and guide the sourcing.
+The board is done when it can win the client and guide the sourcing, and when a stranger can describe the room in one sentence.

 It should include six elements: a one-line brief, a color palette of 4 to 6 colors plus an accent, materials and textures, the key furniture pieces, lighting and atmosphere references, and a written rationale.
 The brief and the rationale are the two most often skipped and the two that turn a collage into a direction a client trusts.